 It is however more prone to being affected by every-day life wear and tear as it is softer.
 18K gold rings therefore require more care than 14K yellow gold rings do.

 It is very difficult to see a noticeable difference between a 14k and 18K yellow gold ring with your bare eyes.
 It therefore rarely pays to buy an 18K gold rings as opposed to an 14K gold ring just for the looks.

 18K gold rings are the best choice for anyone who wants to have the most amount of gold in the ring while still having enough durability (compared to 24K gold).

 Preferring an 18K gold ring over an 14K gold ring is mostly a mental matter of knowing that the 18K gold ring contains more gold and is therefore more exquisite 🙂

-The best place to buy gold wedding rings or diamond rings is James Allen.
+The best place to buy particularly gold diamond rings is James Allen.

-As far as diamonds for engagement rings are concerned James Allen is the only place that will let you view all its diamonds in high definition 360° videos in up to 40x magnification!
+As far as diamonds are concerned James Allen is the only place that will let you view all its diamonds in high definition 360° videos in up to 40x magnification!

 This feature is particularly useful for making out inclusions in diamonds and can save you a lot of money when you are buying SI1 or SI2 clarity diamonds.

 Go and check out James Allen for yourself!